• Skip to main content

 Do you need Bible verses to consider for your hospitality committee devotions?

-Perhaps you need a list of welcoming bible verses for your greeter ministry?
+Or are you looking for a list of welcoming bible verses for your greeter ministry?

 14 Scripture Verses for Hospitality Committees and Greeter Teams